-Legacy Society member story
+Legacy Society member

 For more information about ways to create your own personal Legacy, contact your financial advisor or call the Upstate Foundation, 315-464-4416.